-Chinchilla Bath Dust
+Dust for Chinchilla Dust Baths

-A heavy, tip-resistant bowl or deep dish can be used as a bathtub.
-It should be slightly larger than the chinchilla.
+A heavy, tip-resistant bowl or deep dish can be used as a bathtub for your chinchilla's dust baths and it should be slightly larger than your chinchilla to allow room to roll.
 Glass fish bowls or canisters can be used and work well.
-Also, a plastic house-type container with a rounded bottom can be purchased for this purpose.
+Also, a plastic house-type container with a rounded bottom can be purchased at the pet store and are designed for this purpose.

-Chinchilla Bathing Schedule
+Chinchilla Dust Bath Schedule

 The dust bath should only be made available to the chinchilla intermittently, rather than left in the cage indefinitely.
-Too much bathing can dry their skin out and if the dust is left in the cage chinchillas will often sit in the bath and/or use it as a litter box.
-Offer the dust bath to your chinchilla at least twice a week, typically in the evening when they are getting most active.
-Twice a week is usually sufficient, though you can offer the bath more frequently if your chinchilla's fur starts to look rough or feels damp or oily.
+Too much bathing can dry their skin out and if the dust is left in the cage, chinchillas will often sit in the bathtub and/or use it as a litter box.
+Offer the dust bath to your chinchilla at least twice a week in the evening when they are most active for about 10 to 15 minutes.
+Twice a week is usually sufficient, though you can offer the bath more often if your chinchilla's fur starts to look rough or feels damp or oily.

 Edited by Adrienne Kruzer, RVT